Group of runners on a park road at dusk

 Simple ways to add structure to easy and long runs—without turning them into workouts you regret.

-Easy runs are supposed to feel easy.
+Easy runs are supposed to be easy.
+That's the whole point.

 Keep the mission clear first